 Participants

 Volunteers with mild to moderate PD (between I-III Hoehn & Yahr) were recruited from the Ottawa-Gatineau area.
 Exclusion criteria included any additional neurological impairment, a recent orthopedic injury or surgery that could interfere with gait, the use of a walking aid, or any discomfort with using a projected virtual reality system.
 Participant characteristics for sex, age, height, weight, handedness, Unified Parkinson’s Disease Rating Scale (UPDRS) motor section (III), freezing and falling status, and interval since diagnosis of PD were recorded.
 The MA side was defined as the side where PD motor symptoms first occurred, as reported by participants.
-Participants were tested on their normal medication.
+Falling status was self-reported based on conservative criteria of having fallen at least once in the past year, including non-injurious falls.
+Participants were tested when optimally medicated (“ON”) by their normal medication.
 All participants provided written informed consent, and the study was approved by local ethics review boards.

 Protocol